 ARTS 5202 (3) Graduate Painting

 This course is an intense inquiry into contemporary studio practices.
 Students will be expected to consider and communicate the context (social, political, personal, philosophical, etc.) underpinning studio work as well as the decisions that go into making that work.
 Specific themes of inquiry will vary by semester, depending on the instructor.
 Coursework may include readings, group discussions, group and individual critiques, written assignments, and projects.
+For non-ARTS or non-ARTH Grads, permission of instructor required.
 May be repeated for up to 18 total credit hours.

 Repeatable: Repeatable for up to 18.00 total credit hours.